nadduli/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 101-natural.c is a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
 File 102-fibonacci.c is a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
 File 103-fibonacci.c is a program that finds and prints the sum of the even-valued terms of the Fibonacci suite under 4000000, followed by a new line.
-File 104-fibonacci.c is a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.
+File 104-fibonacci.c is a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line. \n
-File _putchar.c contains the _putchar() function definition File holberton.h is the header file containing all the function prototypes used in this project.
+File _putchar.c contains the _putchar() function definition \n File holberton.h is the header file containing all the function prototypes used in this project.